APK Structure#

 Maintaining Multiple Slim APKs#

 An APK may contain content that users download but never use, such as resources for other languages or screen densities.
-To ensure that users receive the smallest download file, you should upload your application using the Android App Bundle to Google Play.
-By uploading an App Bundle, Google Play can generate and provide optimized APKs tailored to each user's device configuration, so users only need to download the code and resources necessary to run your application.
+To ensure that users receive the smallest download file, you should use Android App Bundle to upload the application to Google Play.
+By uploading an App Bundle, Google Play can generate and deliver optimized APKs tailored to each user's device configuration, so users only need to download the code and resources necessary to run your application.
 You no longer need to compile, sign, and manage multiple APKs to support different devices, and users can receive smaller, optimized download packages.

 When users download your application, their devices will receive the correct APK based on the device's capabilities and settings.
 This way, the device will not receive resources for features that the device does not possess.
 For example, if a user has an hdpi